Johnny Mowlem: Personal life

-Mowlem, who was born in London, was raised in Majorca, Spain from the age of one until he was seventeen years old.
+Mowlem, who was born in London, was raised in Mallorca, Spain from the age of one until he was seventeen years old.
 He attended Leeds University where he achieved a joint Honors BA degree in Spanish and Economics.
 Divorced in 2021, he was married to actress Fiona McLean for 24 years and has two children; a son named Reece and a daughter, Sereina.

 Mowlem has a tremendous fitness ethic.
 He took part in the London Marathon, completing the distance, as part of a charity fundraiser by the British Racing Drivers Club in 2010.
 The BRDC effort raised eighty thousand pounds.
 Mowlem's effort was all the more remarkable as his training was limited by a torn Achilles tendon suffered three months earlier.
 Mowlem was hurt while playing soccer.
 He ran the London Marathon again in 2011 lowering his personal best to the 3hr 45m mark.

 Mowlem was inducted into the University of Leeds Sporting Hall of Fame in October 2018.